Facebook–Cambridge Analytica data scandal: Governmental actions

-The governments of India and Brazil demanded that Cambridge Analytica report how anyone used data from the breach in political campaigning, and various regional governments in the United States have lawsuits in their court systems from citizens affected by the data breach.
+The governments of India and Brazil demanded that Cambridge Analytica report how anyone used data from the breach in political campaigning, and various regional governments in the United States faced lawsuits from affected citizens affected by the incident.

-In early July 2018, the United Kingdom's Information Commissioner's Office announced it intended to fine Facebook £500,000 ($663,000) over the data breach, this being the maximum fine allowed at the time of the breach, saying Facebook "contravened the law by failing to safeguard people's information".
+In early July 2018, the United Kingdom's Information Commissioner's Office announced it intended to fine Facebook £500,000 ($663,000).
+This was the maximum fine allowed at the time of the breach, stating Facebook "contravened the law by failing to safeguard people's information".

 In March 2019, a court filing by the U.S. Attorney General for the District of Columbia alleged that Facebook knew of Cambridge Analytica's "improper data-gathering practices" months before they were first publicly reported in December 2015.

 In July 2019, the Federal Trade Commission (FTC) voted 3–2 to approve fining Facebook $5 billion to finally settle the investigation into the data breach.
 The record-breaking settlement was one of the largest penalties ever assessed by the U.S. government for any violation.
 In the ruling, the FTC cited Facebook's continued violations of FTC privacy orders from 2012, which included sharing users' data with apps used by their friends, facial recognition being enabled by default, and Facebook's use of user phone numbers for advertising purposes.
 As a result, Facebook was made subject to a new 20-year settlement order.

 In July 2019, the FTC sued Cambridge Analytica's CEO Alexander Nix and GSRApp developer Aleksandr Kogan.
 Both defendants agreed to administrative orders that restrict their future business dealings and to destroy both any collected personal data and any work product made from the data.
 The GSRApp collected information initially on up to 270,000 GSRApp users, then harvested data on up to 65 million Facebook friends.
 Cambridge Analytica declared bankruptcy.

-Again, in July 2019, Facebook has agreed to pay $100 million to settle with the U.S. Securities and Exchange Commission for "misleading investors about the risks it faced from misuse of user data".
+Also in July 2019, Facebook has agreed to pay $100 million to settle with the U.S. Securities and Exchange Commission for "misleading investors about the risks it faced from misuse of user data".
 The SEC's complaint alleged that Facebook did not correct its existing disclosure for more than two years despite discovering the misuse of its users' information in 2015.

 Impact on Facebook users and investors

-Since April 2018, the first full month since the breaking of the Cambridge Analytica data breach, the number of likes, posts and shares on the site had decreased by almost 20%, and has decreased ever since, with the aforementioned activity only momentarily increasing during the summer and during the 2018 US midterm elections.
+Since April 2018, the first full month since the breaking of the Cambridge Analytica data breach, the number of likes, posts and shares on the site had decreased by almost 20%, and has decreased ever since, with the engagement only momentarily increasing during the summer and during the 2018 US midterm elections.
 Despite this, user growth of the site has risen in the period since increased media coverage, increasing by 1.8% during the final quarter of 2018.

 On March 26, 2018, a little after a week after the story was initially published, Facebook stock fell by about 24%, equivalent to $134 billion.
 By May 10, Wall Street reported that the company recovered their losses.